 I am committed to promoting diversity, equity, and inclusion in all its forms through research, teaching, and service.
 In my work, I am interested in building on student strengths and competencies rather than simply remediating deficits.
 In doing so, I aim to emphasize how aspects of a person’s identity can be an asset for positive development.
 Prospective graduate students are encouraged to describe their own commitment to diversity, equity, and inclusion in their application statement.

-Dr. Lyons will be accepting a student to start Fall 2020 in the Clinical and School Psychology program.
+Dr. Lyons anticipates accepting a student to start Fall 2021 in the Clinical and School Psychology program.